 - Remove the needle from the stopper while the bottle is still submerged.
 Properly dispose of all needles.

 - Take duplicates of all samples, two for N2/Ar and/or two for 4He.

 - Store samples on ice / refrigerated or at least as cool as the temperature of the sampled water.
 This will keep the stoppers from popping up as sample warms up.
 Store sample bottles upside down or on their side to keep any bubble that forms away from the stopper.
 A bubble may form in the sample while stored.
 This is normal.

-- Ship samples with ice in cooler overnight
+- Ship samples on ice overnight

 12201 Sunrise Valley Dr. ms432 rm 5B-353